biopython/biopython.github.io/wiki/Download.md

 `easy_install -f `[`http://biopython.org/DIST/`](http://biopython.org/DIST/)` biopython`

 You will have to have administrator's rights to do this.
-Eventually, on a Gnu/Linux system, you could use one of the followings:
+On a Unix style system this is normally done by:

 `sudo easy_install -f `[`http://biopython.org/DIST/`](http://biopython.org/DIST/)` biopython`